Taliban briefly detains EU commissioner, 18 others

 September 29, 1997

-KABUL, Afghanistan (CNN) -- A European community commissioner and 18 other people, including CNN correspondent Christiane Amanpour, were arrested by Islamic Taliban police officials Monday.
+KABUL, Afghanistan (CNN) -- A European Union commissioner and 18 other people, including CNN correspondent Christiane Amanpour, were arrested by the Taliban religious army Monday for apparently filming women while touring a hospital.
 All were released unharmed after about three hours in custody.

-"Police there felt that they were enraged by the presence of news cameras," Amanpour said just after she was released.
 "The incident quickly spun out of control, in that they called in more reinforcements.
-At gunpoint, they arrested the entire group and took them to the central police station."
+At gunpoint, they arrested the entire group and took them to the central police station," she said.

 "Nobody knows exactly what the rules are," Amanpour said.
 "Sometimes you're allowed to take pictures, sometimes you're not."